-If you’re a recent graduate looking for a line of work or a employee who’s worn down by the daily grind, turn your passion for cars into a career.
+If you’re a recent graduate looking for a line of work or an employee who’s worn down by the daily grind, turn your passion for cars into a career.
 The automotive market is filled with fascinating, motivating opportunities that involve all types of vehicles in many different ways.
-Here are some of some of our career suggestions for people who love cars.
+Here are some of our career suggestions for people who love cars.

 - Game Developer

 The job market is filled with possibilities for those who love being behind the wheel–from stunt drivers in movies/television, to professional race car drivers, to truck drivers and deliverers, to taxi drivers and valets.
 Turn your love of driving into a full-time pursuit by becoming a pro.
 You never know what you’ll end up driving!

 Surround yourself with the newest production models coming off the assembly line by working for a dealership that sells your favorite brand.
 You’ll share your knowledge with customers to provide them with the model they need.
 You can also work at an auto parts store connecting people with the car parts they need to solve their problems.
 And if you get a business degree, you might be able to manage a store one day.

 Get down and dirty by digging into vehicles.
 If you’re a problem solver who knows his/her way around an engine, consider a job at a dealership service center, local garage, or municipal garage servicing city vehicles.
 If you enjoy it, earn a degree and certification to become a technician.
 If you’re an entrepreneur, you could make a living modifying cars the way you envision them!